RG9-1485

 Competition

 HP are the worlds largest printer brand with just under half the market.
 It may be a surprise to know that they came into the market in a significant way only in 1984 with two new designs, the Thinkjet and Laserjet.
 Still more surprising is that nearly all the Laserjets use Canon engines.
 It even surprised HP management, well into the 1990s, that Canon could not or did not take this market away from them (see A Quarter Century at HP by David S. Cochran).
-Canon themselves have something like 20% of the market .
+Yet HP have consistently been the biggest presence in the laser-printer market, their machines are generally better thought out and easier to use than the competitors, including Canon.
+Canon themselves have something like 20% of the market.
+They don't have the "added value" of the HP firmware and drivers. .

-HP have always been pretty good at making spares available for their laser printers, perhaps it's their scientific instrument making heritage.
+HP have generally been pretty good at making spares available for their laser printers, perhaps it's their scientific instrument making heritage.
 Other manufacturers have been less easy to deal with.
-In the case of the LJ 5000 family HP are withdrawing spares afte a decade; its not unreasonable.
+In the case of the LJ 5000 family, HP might withdraw spares after a decade; it wouldn't be unreasonable.

 Environment

 If you are a printer (or car, or washing machine) manufacturer you probably have some lifetime in mind for your goods.
 After that you'd like the customer to happily buy a new one.
-But printers don't rust.
+But printers don't rust and need never die.
 Like other IT equipment their processor and memory speeds do fall behind market trends but then a lot of people aren't doing anything that complicated.
-We have customers still getting good service from a LaserJet 4.
-The rush to replace old with new is good for manufacturers but bad for the environment.
+In 2014 we have customers still getting good service from LaserJet 4 printers bought in 1993.
+A rush to replace old with new is good for manufacturers but bad for the environment.

-So if manufacturers won't make parts available at reasonable prices then it's good that compatible makers will.
+When manufacturers won't make parts available at reasonable prices then it's good that compatible makers will.
 But compatibles aren't always good.
-The compatible maker has no access to the print-engine makers dimensions and specifications so they reverse-engineer from what they see.
-Their primary interest will tend to be injection moulding rather than printers.
+The compatible maker has no access to the print-engine makers diagrams, dimensions and specifications.
+They reverse-engineer from what they see.
+They probably aren't really in the printer industry; their primary interest will tend to be injection moulding rather than printers.
 What seems to have gone wrong with our batch of RG9-1485's is that the maker hadn't quite thought through how this superficially simple part must work.
 To get these parts right you'd need to take some printers to bits and look closely at how they work.
-However what actually happens with cloned parts is that come from a great number of rather anonymous producers through a manufacturing and distribution system that scarcely ever makes its workings clear.
+However what actually happens with cloned parts is that they come from a great number of rather anonymous producers through a manufacturing and distribution system that scarcely ever makes its workings clear.

 Separation pads look about as simple as a part can get - a spring to hold the thing up, a plastic holder and the working surface is a rubber pad.
 It's about as complicated as a bicycle brake pad and less safety critical.
 What could go wrong?